ros2/ros2_documentation/source/Concepts/About-Middleware-Implementations.rst

 -  ``rosidl_typesupport_<implementation_name>_<language>``: contains tools to generate static type support code for ``rosidl`` files, tailored to the implementation in a particular language, typically C or C++

 The ``<implementation_name>_cmake_module`` |package| contains any CMake Modules and functions needed to find the supporting dependencies for the middleware implementation.
-In the case of ``connext_cmake_module`` it has CMake Modules for finding the RTI Connext implementation in different places on the system since it does not ship with a CMake Module itself.
+For example, ``rti_connext_dds_cmake_module`` provides wrapper logic around the CMake Module shipped with RTI Connext DDS to make sure that all packages that depend on it will select the same installation of RTI Connext DDS.
+Similarly, ``fastrtps_cmake_module`` includes a CMake Module to find eProsima's Fast-DDS.
-Not all repositories will have a package like this, for example eProsima's Fast-RTPS provides a CMake module and so no additional one is required.
+Not all implementations will have a package like this: for example, Eclipe's Cyclone DDS already provides a CMake Module which is used directly by its RMW implementation without the need of additional wrappers.

 The ``rmw_<implementation_name>_<language>`` |package| implements the ``rmw`` C |API| in a particular language.
 The implementation itself can be C++, it just must expose the header's symbols as ``extern "C"`` so that C applications can link against it.